lillyane-937/mp-1/README.md

 # mp-1
-Mini project for online resume
+Mini project for online resume.
+Features a calculator in my projects webpage.